nih-cfde/use-case-library-build/templates/glossary.md

 Each EPIC needs to be a big task **from a user perspective**, like "build a dataset" or "analyze a dataset" or "turn raw sequence into called variants".
 Multi-step EPICs are be broken down into small component parts, which we refer to as USERSTORYs.

-All USERSTORYs will have two inputs and an output.
+USERSTORYs will usually have two inputs and an output.
 The idea is that a USERSTORY is a "task" where `INPUT_A` + `INPUT_B` = `OUTPUT`.
-In most cases, the output from one USERSTORY will be on of two 'inputs' for a subsequent USERSTORY in an EPIC.
+In most cases, the output from one USERSTORY will be one of the two 'inputs' for a subsequent USERSTORY in an EPIC.
 Likewise, the last output from one EPIC will likely be the input for another EPIC.
 EPICs should contain more than one step each.

 For example, if your EPIC is "Build a dataset" then your USERSTORYs could be: